 There are a few favorites on the market like caffeine, green tea, garcinia cambogia, raspberry ketones, hoodia gordonii, green coffee bean extract, synephrine and glucomannan.
 Some of these have some pretty good clinical support and others just don’t live up to the dieters high expectations.

-Caffeine – Caffeine is a stimulant that works to boost metabolism and curb hunger.
+Caffeine is a stimulant that works to boost metabolism and curb hunger.
 It can also work as a diuretic to help if you’re retaining fluids.
-According to the International Journal of Obesity and Related Metabolic Disorders, “After two months of treatment, body weight and percentage body fat in obese women were significantly…reduced.”
+According to the journal Appetite, after two months of treatment, body weight and percentage body fat in obese women were significantly…reduced.

-Green Tea – Green tea is another stimulant, that also contains EGCG, that can work to boost metabolism without stimulating the dieter.
-It is especially effective on abdominal fat when combined with exercise.
-The Journal of Nutrition says, “These findings suggest that green tea catechin consumption enhances exercise-induced changes in abdominal fat.”
+Green tea is another stimulant, that also contains EGCG, that can work to boost metabolism without stimulating the dieter.
+The Journal of Nutrition states, “These findings suggest that green tea catechin consumption enhances exercise-induced changes in abdominal fat.”

-Garcinia Cambogia – This “fad” ingredient doesn’t give the dieter any benefit.
-The Nutrition Journal puts it simply enough, “Ten weeks [of] GCE [garcinia cambogia extract] supplementation failed to promote any clinically significant weight-loss and had a minimal effect on % body fat in overweight individuals consuming their habitual diet.”
+This “fad” ingredient doesn’t give the dieter any benefit.
+According to the Nutrition Journal, “Ten weeks [of] GCE [garcinia cambogia extract] supplementation failed to promote any clinically significant weight-loss and had a minimal effect on % body fat in overweight individuals consuming their habitual diet.”

-Hoodia Gordonii – This is another ingredient that dieters should just skip, because there’s just no science to back up claims.
-As offered up by the Journal of Clinical Pharmacy and Therapeutics, “A literature search was conducted using Medline, EMBASE, the Cochrane Library, Natural Medicines Comprehensive Database and IPA from inception to March 2009.
-The internet, files of the authors and bibliographies of articles were searched for additional references.
-No published, peer-reviewed randomized controlled trials examining efficacy of Hoodia were found.”
+This is another ingredient that dieters should just skip because there’s just no science to back up claims.
+Regarding hoodia, the Journal of Clinical Pharmacy and Therapeutics concluded, “no published, peer-reviewed randomized controlled trials examining efficacy of Hoodia were found.”

-Glucomannan – We’re on the fence with this one.
 Glucomannan is a water-soluble fiber that can expand in the stomach, leaving the dieter with less room for food when taken before a meal.
-According to a research report co-authored by Russell S. Phillips, M.D.
-(Harvard Medical School), many “products contain sources of soluble fiber, which…could absorb water within the gut, causing increased satiety and lower caloric intake.
-Fiber also may improve control of diabetes and hyperlipidemia, two common comorbidities in patients with obesity.”
+According to Russell S. Phillips, M.D.
+(Harvard Medical School), many “products contain sources of soluble fiber, which…could absorb water within the gut, causing increased satiety and lower caloric intake.”

-Caffeine – This is a clinically proven weight-loss ingredient, but that doesn’t mean it is safe for everyone.
-The upper safety limit for caffeine is about 400mg per day and some companies push that limit.
-Imagine taking a supplement with 250mg of caffeine.
-Add that to your two cups of coffee in the morning (200mg – 400mg) and that healthy bottle of green tea in the afternoon (40mg) and you’ve consumed upwards of 690mg of caffeine.
+This is a clinically proven weight-loss ingredient.
 According to the National Institutes of Health Office of Dietary Supplements, “Safety concerns not usually reported at doses less than 400 mg/day for adults, significant safety concerns at higher doses.”
-Some potential side effects include insomnia, nervousness, jitters, heart palpitations and muscle tremors.
+Some potential side effects include insomnia, nervousness, jitters, and increased heart rate.